jester7/ClojureScript7/README.md

         - Keyboard navigation and cell selection is a little buggy
         - Expand cell ranges into individual cell references (example ***A1:A4*** expands to ***A1 A2 A3 A4***) so that they can be fed into functions
         - Modify the expression parser so that is supports variadic functions (such as the standard spreadsheet functions like sum, average, etc.)
-        - Purely numeric expressions work but change propagation when formulas use cell references is flaky.
-Needs a little more work.